Kafū, aged forty-one.

 December 12th.

-I heard that the National Theater would stage my old work Smoke in Three Acts.
+I hear that something called the National Theater will be staging my old work *Smoke* in three acts.

 December 13th.